 The C.A.S.E.
-TAC Assessment-based Certificate Program is geared for mental health professionals who work with adopted children, youth, and their families.
+TAC Assessment-based Certificate Program is geared for mental health professionals who work with adopted children, youth, and their families as well as adult adoptees and birth/extended family members.
 As a participant in this training program, you must have the following credentials when you enter the program:

-1. Master's degree (or higher) in social work, a counseling field or other related discipline with current professional license or under clinical supervision in preparation for professional licensing.
-This means that the professional:

-Is already clinically licensed and is already working in a clinical capacity with adoptive families in either an agency specializing in work with adoptive families or in private practice or community mental health setting serving adoptive families on a regular basis
+- 1. Master's degree (or higher) in social work, a counseling field or other related discipline with current professional license or under clinical supervision in preparation for professional licensing.
+This means that the professional: - Is already clinically licensed and is already working in a clinical capacity with adoptive families in either an agency specializing in work with adoptive families or in private practice or community mental health setting serving adoptive families on a regular basis